ZhaoOfficial/Introduction-to-algorithm/README.md

 # Introduction to Algorithm
-Implementations of *"Introduction to Algorithm"* by CPlusPlus and Python.
+Self implementations of *"Introduction to Algorithm"* by C/C++ and Python.

 The same order as *"Introduction to Algorithm"*.

-Self-made.